LLNL/serac/README.md

 If you already have a spack instance you would like to reuse, you can do so changing the uberenv command as follow:
 2. `python scripts/uberenv/uberenv.py --upstream=\</path/to/my/spack\>/opt/spack`

-If you want to use an existing installation of [MFEM](https://github.com/mfem/mfem/) (outside of Spack), you can write your own host-config file porviding the necessary information:
+If you would like to use an existing installation of [MFEM](https://github.com/mfem/mfem/) (outside of Spack), you can write your own host-config file porviding the necessary information:
 TODO

 WARNING: The only MFEM build supported at the moment is the Makefile one (not the CMake one, yet).